SecurityAttributes/SecurityPosture/By_Example/Scenario_21.md

 Thankfully, Amalgamated's rigorous posture attribution collection and evaluation protocol has already detected suspicious content in an email opened by one of its own employees.

-As the attack evolves, "observed-data" STIX objects precede "attack-pattern" and "malware" objectrs that begin to centralize and coordinate information for a "campaign" STIX object whose end result is a diagnostic that generates possible patch solutions to mitigate the initial malware and prevent further spread.
+As the attack evolves, "observed-data" STIX objects precede "attack-pattern" and "malware" objects that begin to centralize and coordinate information for a "campaign" STIX object whose end result is a diagnostic that generates possible patch solutions to mitigate the initial malware and prevent further spread.